HTTP Connection & Authorization

 }

-If the token has expired, it will result as the "Token Expired Example" above.
+If the token has expired, the API will return the "Token Expired" error shown above.

 How to Refresh Access Tokens